Colombian rebels welcome peace talks

 He said the nation’s second-biggest rebel group, the National Liberation Army or ELN, could also be involved.

 In Monday’s video, the FARC men and women sang, danced and played the guitar in an unidentified clearing, surrounded by trees and fence posts.
-Some were dressed in olive-green uniform and others in black T-shirts and berets depicting Argentine revolutionary Ernesto “Che” Guevara.
+Some dressed in olive-green uniform and others in black T-shirts and berets depicting Argentine revolutionary Ernesto “Che” Guevara,

 "I'm off to Havana, this time to talk to he who accuses us of lying about peace, that bourgeois who tries but can't crush us," they sang in the video, which can be seen at: here